-A yellow Fever vaccination certificate is required for travellers coming from infected areas.
-There is no malaria risk in Mauritius.
-Prior to departure we do suggest that you check with your GP or health worker.
+A yellow Fever vaccination is required for travellers coming from infected areas.
+There is no malaria risk in Mauritius, prior to departure we do suggest that you check with your GP or health worker.
 Alternatively, you can contact MASTA (Medical Advisory Services for Travellers Abroad) on 0845 600 2236.
-Travelling with Medication If you are carrying personal prescription medication to Mauritius, you must carry a copy of your latest prescription and the drugs should be carried in their original containers bearing the name and address of the dispensing pharmacy.
-Further information can be found on the government website https://www.gov.uk/foreign-travel-advice or from the Department of Health http://www.dh.gov.uk/.
-Electricity Power supply is 220 volts and there are two pin and three pin plug points in every room.
-Adaptors are not required for visitors from the United Kingdom.

-Although most of our hotels operate a pretty relaxed dress code you may want to read through our suggestions as some hotels enforce a dress code in the restaurants during the evening.
+Although most of our hotels operate a relaxed dress code, it’s worth considering some of the following points as some hotels enforce a dress code in the restaurants during the evening.

 - During the evening smart casual attire is recommended within our restaurants.
 Jackets and ties are not required but we advise against wearing shorts, sleeveless t-shirts and jeans.

 - Swimwear, shorts and t-shirts are perfectly acceptable during the day and during breakfast.